-Throughout my years of researching the teachings of modern Christianity, I have found many of the questions I posed to atheists such as Wolf were still relevant in the Christian world.
+Throughout my years of researching the teachings of modern Christianity, I have found many of the same questions I posed to atheists such as Wolf were still relevant in the Christian world.
 Most Christians do not believe what they believe because they have read the bible for themselves and have come to their own conclusions based on years of studying scripture.
-No, most Christians simply accept church doctrine as fact while being force-fed pamphlet propaganda from their denomination’s headquarters and never opening the bible for themselves.
+No, most Christians simply accept church doctrine as fact while being force-fed pamphlet propaganda from their denomination’s headquarters and never delving deep into bible study for themselves.

 Most Christians tend to never question church doctrine – ever.
-They simply walk in and out the doors Sunday or Saturday morning fully content that what they are being taught is the full truth and nothing but the truth.
+They simply walk in and out the doors Sunday or Saturday morning fully content on believing what they are being taught is the full truth and nothing but the truth.

-It wasn’t until I began reading, studying and taking notes for myself that I began to see the bigger picture.
-The scriptures in the Holy Bible are packed full of wisdom, knowledge and very insightful history I formerly did not know from my time in the various churches.
+It wasn’t until I began reading, studying, and taking notes for myself that I began to see the bigger picture.
+The books in the Holy Bible are packed full of wisdom, knowledge, and very insightful history I formerly did not know from my time attending various churches.
 I was unaware of certain truths until after the time in which I had begun studying the bible for myself.
 This book, The Christian Doctrine Paradox, is a result of over twenty years of research into the mysteries of the Christian faith and the many questions I ask surrounding the various denominations of Christianity.

 I am a non-denominational believer.
 This is a non-denominational book.
-I am not starting a new church and I do NOT want your money.
+I am not starting a new church, and I do not want your money.
 I do not want your “tithes”, nor do I deserve them.
 If you cannot afford this book, write to me at firstname.lastname@example.org and I will do my best to send you a copy of this book for free; paid out of my own pocket.

 Brothers and sisters, you should never feel ashamed to question the status quo while seeking the truth.

-Philip Joel Walls https://doctrineparadox.com/
+Philip Joel Walls – email@example.com –